Xylitol: Structure, production, commerce

 Xylitol occurs naturally in small amounts in plums, strawberries, cauliflower, and pumpkin; humans and many other animals make trace amounts during metabolism of carbohydrates.
 Unlike most sugar alcohols, xylitol is achiral.
 Most other isomers of pentane-1,2,3,4,5-pentol are chiral, but xylitol has a plane of symmetry.

 Industrial production starts with lignocellulosic biomass from which xylan is extracted; raw biomass materials include hardwoods, softwoods, and agricultural waste from processing maize, wheat, or rice.
 The mixture is hydrolyzed with acid to give xylose.
 The xylose is purified by chromatography.
 Purified xylose is catalytically hydrogenated into xylitol using a Raney nickel catalyst.
 The conversion changes the sugar (xylose, an aldehyde) into the primary alcohol, xylitol.

 Xylitol can also be obtained by industrial fermentation, but this methodology is not as economical as the acid hydrolysis/chromatography route described above.
-Fermentation is effected by bacteria, fungi, or yeast, especially Candida tropicalis.
+Fermentation is affected by bacteria, fungi, or yeast, especially Candida tropicalis.
 According to the US Department of Energy, xylitol production by fermentation from discarded biomass is one of the most valuable renewable chemicals for commerce, forecast to be a US $1.41 billion industry by 2025.

 Uses

 Xylitol is used as a sugar substitute in such manufactured products as drugs, dietary supplements, confections, toothpaste, and chewing gum, but is not a common household sweetener.
 Xylitol has negligible effects on blood sugar because its assimilation and metabolism are independent of insulin.
 It is approved as a food additive and sugar substitute in the United States.

-Xylitol is also found as an additive to saline solution for nasal irrigation and has been reported to be effective in improving symptoms of chronic sinusitis.
+Xylitol is also found as an additive to saline solution for nasal irrigation and has been suggested to be effective in improving symptoms of chronic sinusitis.

+However the evidence surrounding the effectiveness of xylitol for nasal irrigation remains doubtful.

 Xylitol can also be incorporated into fabrics to produce a cooling fabric.
 When moisture, such as sweat, comes into contact with the xylitol embedded in the fabric, it produces a cooling sensation.